Help is on the way!

 Figuring out the cost of therapy can feel overwhelming, but with Medicare, it’s more straightforward than you might think.
 Since mental health care is considered a medical necessity, it is a Medicare Part B covered service, which includes online therapy just as it would an in-person visit.
 This means you can get the support you need without worrying about the full cost.
 Let’s break down what you can expect to pay when you use your Medicare benefits for online counseling.

-Understanding Your Part B Deductible
+What to Know About Your Part B Deductible

 Before Medicare starts paying its share, you first need to meet your annual Part B deductible.
 Think of the deductible as the amount you pay out of pocket for health services at the beginning of the year.
 Once you’ve paid this amount through your various medical appointments, Medicare’s coverage kicks in.
 For most telehealth services, after you meet your Part B deductible, you’ll only be responsible for a small portion of the cost for your therapy sessions.
 This deductible resets each year, so it’s helpful to keep track of your medical spending.